 For years now, email has been the standard channel that businesses use to reach out to customers and clients.
 Whether it is for customer service updates, sharing promotional offers, bi-monthly newsletters, exclusive content, or updates about the business, email has been a prominent method for businesses to communicate with their customers on a large scale.
 With so many creative ways to send newsletters, emails were bringing good results for businesses.
 But that’s not the case anymore.
 Emails have now reached a saturation point, as most of them tend to get ignored or overlooked in customer inboxes.

-Here are three key reasons why a business text messaging service is a resource you should consider utilizing for your business:
+Here are the 3 reasons why businesses are turning to text and how a business text messaging service is a resource you should consider utilizing for your business:

 1) Business texting has the lowest opt-out rate of any communications channel and builds trust

-You have probably noticed that some businesses are using texting to provide enhanced customer service, such as appointment reminders and delivery notices, even order confirmations.
-Those initial applications of texting have proven to be of value to consumers and readily accepted by them.
+You have probably noticed that some businesses are turning to text to provide enhanced customer services, such as appointment reminders, delivery notices, and even order confirmations.
+Those initial applications of texting have proven to be of value to consumers and are readily accepted by them.
 Sending a text with this type of information also reinforces an email that may or may not have been noticed.
 With less than 25% of phone calls being answered by consumers when it comes from a number they don’t recognize, these notifications and reminders have been tremendously effective for businesses as well.
-These businesses have reduced their rate of “no shows” on appointments and have cut down on the need for numerous phone calls.
+These businesses have reduced their rate of “no-shows” on appointments and have cut down on the need for numerous phone calls.

 Since the Telephone Consumer Protection Act (TCPA) provides regulations that govern how telecommunications services can be used with consumers, those types of applications were a logical starting point as there is no opt-in requirement when using texting to provide an existing customer with better service.
 Building on that acceptance, businesses are starting to appreciate that texting can do much more.